Triazine Coupling Reagents · Cl / BF₄ / PF₆

 GLP-1 Therapeutics and Implications for DMTMM Coupling Reagent Sales

 The global GLP-1RA market is estimated at $64–70B in 2025, with rapid growth projections.
-Semaglutide and tirzepatide require chemical lipidation steps where DMTMM may offer advantages vs uronium reagents.
+Semaglutide and tirzepatide require chemical lipidation steps; exploring DMTMM's utility for these specific fragment couplings represents a strategic R&D opportunity.

 [A3]